Mow-way: Raiding in Mexico

-In 1849-1850 a band of Kotsotekas, led by Tabe-tipu (the shaman Sunrise) and her son Tabe-tuhka (Sundown or Under-the-Sun), with his son (or younger brother) Mow-way raided Chihuahua State; the Chihuahuan Government set a bounty of 200 pesos on each Indian scalp (mostly Comanche, but Kiowa and Apache too) claiming an "extermination war" against them.
+In 1849-1850 a band of Kotsotekas, led by Tabe-tipu (the shaman Sunrise) and her son Tabe-tuhka (Sundown or Under-the-Sun), with his own son (or younger brother) Mow-way raided Chihuahua State; the Chihuahuan Government set a bounty of 200 pesos on each Indian scalp (mostly Comanche, but Kiowa and Apache too) claiming an "extermination war" against them.
 In 1851 they made an agreement with the Kotsotekas, for their aid in taking Apache scalps.
-In 1851 Kotsotekas, having returned to the security at their rear, spread through Coahuila end Durango states and the bordering areas of Sonora and Sinaloa without hunting Apaches.
-Tabe-tuhka returned to Chihuahua leading 400 warriors. few Mow-way brought thousands of horses and cattle to Texas.
+In 1851 Kotsotekas, having returned to the security at their rear, spread through Coahuila and Durango states and the bordering areas of Sonora and Sinaloa without hunting Apaches.
+Tabe-tuhka returned to Chihuahua leading 400 warriors, and Mow-way brought thousands of horses and cattle to Texas.
 In 1852 the Chihuahuan Kotsotekas gained 18,000 Pesos for Apache scalps, but in July Tabe-tuhka's Kotsotekas clashed with Mexican cavalry south of Durango, and, soon after this, Tabe-tuhka was killed by the Apache, and Mow-way became the leader.

 Fighting the Long Knives

 Mow-way signed the Fort Cobb treaty in 1861 (along with Yamparika head chief Ten Bears, Nokoni head chief Quenah-evah (Eagle Drink), and second-ranking chief Horseback, and Penateka chiefs Tosahwi and Asa-havey).
 Several Comanche leaders met General Albert Pike (C.S.A.) and signed an allegiance with the Confederation.
 He signed the Medicine Lodge Treaty in October 1867.

 On November 27, 1868, General Philip H. Sheridan's winter campaign led to the Washita Massacre.
 Lt.
 Col. George A. Custer's 7th Cavalry attacked and destroyed Motavato (Black Kettle)'s village, a Southern Cheyenne encampment on the Washita River in Oklahoma.
 The Kotsoteka and Big Red Meat's Nokoni band immediately intervened to help the Cheyenne.
 They fought and wiped out Major Joel Elliott's 7th U.S. Cavalry troop of 20 men.
-Andrew W. Evans' Canadian River campaigns between November - December 1868 against Kwahadi, Kotsoteka and Nokoni Comanche villages, forced Big Red Meat and Tahka's Nokoni, Mow-way's Kotsoteka, Parua-ocoom's (Bull Bear) Kwahadi to surrender.
+Andrew W. Evans' Canadian River campaigns between November - December 1868 against Kwahadi, Kotsoteka and Nokoni Comanche villages, forced Big Red Meat and Tahka's Nokoni, Mow-way's Kotsoteka, Pawʉʉra-ocoom's (Bull Bear) Kwahadi to surrender.
 In January 1869, Mow-way surrendered to Col. Benjamin Grierson.
 Grierson turned Mow-way over to Lawrie Tatum, the new Quaker agent at Fort Sill.
 Mow-way and the Kotsoteka soon left Fort Sill to rejoin their Kwahadi allies on the Staked Plains.